Italy struggles to name climate envoy as ministers argue over name | Law-Order

 The role would ensure "more effective Italian participation at international events and negotiations on the environment and climate change," read the decree.
 Foreign Minister Luigi Di Maio and Ecological Transition Minister Roberto Cingolani were given joint responsibility for the appointment, which Di Maio said would be made by September.

 Another source said the names put forward by Cingolani were considered unsuitable by the office of Prime Minister Mario Draghi and it was for this reason that Di Maio was looking for candidates among the foreign ministry's diplomatic corps.
-Draghi's office declined to comment.
+Draghi's office declined to comment on this.

 Di Maio is a former deputy prime minister and a leading light in the 5-Star Movement, the largest party in parliament.
-Italy, which holds the rotating G20 presidency this year as well as being joint host - along with Britain - of COP26, is the only G7 nation that has not yet made a new financial commitment up to 2025 to help poor countries tackle climate change.
+Italy, which holds the rotating G20 presidency, is the only G7 nation that has not yet made a new financial commitment up to 2025 to help poor countries tackle climate change.

+"Italy is in the process of assessing its financial commitment with a view to the forthcoming G20 summit and COP26," a government spokesman said.
 ECCO's Bergamaschi said the envoy should be "a high-level figure with a credible track record on climate diplomacy at European and international level".
-He added that a female appointment would be ideal "given that the top Italian political and diplomatic posts are dominated by men". (additional reporting by Crispian Balmer, editing by Mark Heinrich)
+He added that a female appointment would be ideal "given that the top Italian political and diplomatic posts are dominated by men". (additional reporting by Stephen Jewkes and Crispian Balmer, editing by Mark Heinrich and Crispian Balmer)

 ALSO READ